 A study of the theory and practice of developing courses for adult learners with specific professional or academic purposes for learning a language.
 In particular, the course examines ways of understanding the specific purposes in detail through analysis of target communication, and how learning opportunities relevant to that target should be selected and managed in particular contexts of learning.
 Trimester 3: Withdrawal with refund by 20/11/15; withdrawal without Associate Dean (Students) approval by 19/1/16.

-Taught by the School of Linguistics & Applied Language, part of the Faculty of Humanities & Social Sciences
+Taught by the School of Linguistics & Applied Language Studies, part of the Faculty of Humanities & Social Sciences

 This course is not offered in 2016.